wordtreefoundation/books/pseudo_biblical/The American Revolution - Richard Snowden - 1802.md

+---
-The American Revolution: written in Scriptural, or Ancient Historical Style [First published in part in 1793, serially in 1794-1795] by Richard Snowden
+short_title: The American Revolution: written in Scriptural, or Ancient Historical Style
+author: Richard Snowden
+year: 1766
+place:
+source:
+status: CLEAN+1
+note: First published in part in 1793, serially in 1794-1795
+---

 C H A P. I